sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     > If you get an error **SyntaxError: Unexpected token / in JSON at position 4**, open the file **.vscode/launch.json**, delete any comments that you have there, and try again.

-    This opens a dropdown menu at the top offering all scripts maintained in the scripts section of the `package.json` file that are based on the `cds run` and `cds watch` commands.
+    This option opens a dropdown menu at the top offering all scripts maintained in the scripts section of the `package.json` file that is based on the `cds run` and `cds watch` commands.

     > In case the **Application Info - incidents** tab is closed:
     >